ADiko1997/ReViT/Readme.md

 > **Image Classification**: Included in this repo.

-> **Object Detection and Instance Segmentation**: Implemented using mmdetection (https://github.com/open-mmlab/mmdetection)
+> **Object Detection and Instance Segmentation**: Implemented using mmdetection (https://github.com/open-mmlab/mmdetection) (Contact diko@di.uniroma1.it for code and weights)

 # Results and Pre-trained Models
 ### ImageNet-1K trained models